 Pedagogical Content Knowledge can be gained through formal and informal means.
-Learning opportunities for pedagogical content knowledge, formally, designed by institutions, based on learning objectives which generally are the prerequisite for certification, constitutes the formal means.
-Informal learning, students have clear ideas about the objective of acquiring pedagogical skills.
+Learning opportunities for pedagogical content knowledge, formally designed by institutions based on learning objectives, which are generally prerequisites for certification, constitute the formal means.
+In informal learning, students have clear ideas about acquiring pedagogical skills.
 Informal learning, on the other hand, is not organized intentionally.
-It takes place incidentally and so can be considered as ‘side effect’.
-As Kleickmann et al (2012) described it, it has no goal with respect to learning outcomes, and it is contextualized to a large extent.
+It takes place incidentally and can be considered a ‘side effect.’
+As Kleickmann et al. (2012) described it, it has no goal ncerningconcerning learning outcomes and is contextualized to a large extent.
 This is often called learning by experience.
-Informal, but deliberative, learning situations exists.
-This occurs in situations such as learning in groups, mentoring, and intentional practicing of some skills or tools.
-Werquin (2010) described informal, but deliberative, learning as non-formal learning.
-Unlike formal learning, non-formal learning does not occur in educational institutions and does not attract certification.
+Informal but deliberative learning situations exist.
+This occurs in group learning, mentoring, and intentional practice of some skills or tools.
+Werquin (2010) described informal but deliberative learning as non-formal learning.
+Unlike formal education, non-formal education does not occur in educational institutions and does not attract certification.
 Whether pedagogical content knowledge

-Pedagogical Content Knowledge is used to bridges the gap between content knowledge and actual teaching.
-By bridging the gap, it ensures that discussions of content are relevant to teaching and that discussions themselves are focused on the content.
+Pedagogical Content Knowledge bridges the gap between content knowledge and actual teaching.
+Bridging the gap ensures that content discussions are relevant to education and that discussions are focused on the content.
 As such, Pedagogical Content Knowledge is something teachers must pay attention to.
-Teachers who possess and use good Pedagogical content knowledge have good control over classroom management and assessment, knowledge about learning processes, teaching methods, and individual characteristics (Harr, Eichler, & Renkl, 2014).
-Such teachers are able to create an atmosphere that facilitates learning and are also able to present or facilitate the learning of concepts by even lazy students.
-They are able to make learning easier by students hence teacher with high pedagogical content knowledge can be classified as quality teachers.
+Teachers who possess and use good Pedagogical content knowledge have good control over classroom management and assessment, the ability to learn processes, teaching methods, and individual characteristics (Harr, Eichler, & Renkl, 2014).
+Such teachers can create an atmosphere that facilitates learning and can present or facilitate understanding concepts by even lazy students.
+They can make learning easier for students; hence teachers with high pedagogical content knowledge can be classified as quality teachers.
 It is worth noting that it is not pedagogical content knowledge only that makes good teachers.
-A teacher will not be good if he/she is master of pedagogical knowledge but lacks subject matter content knowledge.
+A teacher will not be good if they are a master of pedagogical ability but lacks subject matter content knowledge.

 3.2 SUBJECT-MATTER KNOWLEDGE

-Teachers’ subject-matter matter content knowledge must go beyond the specific topics of their curriculum.
+Teachers’ subject-matter content knowledge must go beyond the specific topics of their curriculum.
 This is because the teacher does not only define concepts for students.
-Teachers explain to students why a particular concept or definition is acceptable, why learners must know it and how it relates to other concepts or definitions.
-This can be done properly if the teacher possesses a good understanding of the subject-matter.
-This type of understanding includes an understanding of the intellectual context and value of the subject-matter.
-The understanding of subject matter generally reinforces the teacher’s confidence in delivering lessons, thereby making him/her a good teacher.
+Teachers explain why a particular idea or definition is acceptable, why learners must know it, and how it relates to other ideas or intentions.
+This can be done properly if the teacher understands the subject matter well.
+This type of understanding includes understanding the intellectual context and value of the subject matter.
+Understanding subject matter generally reinforces the teacher’s confidence in delivering lessons, making them a good teacher.

-Experience is one of the factors that account for variations in teacher salary, the world over (Hanushek and Rivkin, 2006).
-The fact that salary differences are based on the number of years the teacher has served, suggests that employers believe the teacher’s experience makes him/her a better teacher and such a teacher must be motivated to remain in the service.
-Though some studies like that Hanushek (2011) have suggested that the experience positively influences teacher quality only in the first few years and that beyond five years, experience ceases to have positive impact on teacher efficacy, common sense tells us the one who has been doing something for a long time does better and with ease.
-Experience will, therefore, continue to pay, since, more experienced teachers have the propensity to know more about the subject matter they teach and think and behave appropriately in the classroom, and have much more positive attitudes toward their students.
+Experience is one factor that accounts for variations in teacher salaries worldwide (Hanushek and Rivkin, 2006).
+The fact that salary differences are based on the number of years the teacher has served suggests that employers believe the teacher’s experience makes them a better teacher, Such a teacher must be motivated to remain in the service.
+Though some studies like that of Hanushek (2011) have suggested that experience positively influences teacher quality only in the first few years and that beyond five years, experience ceases to have a positive impact on teacher efficacy, common sense tells us the one who has been doing something for a long time does better and with ease.
+Therefore, the experience will continue to pay since more experienced teachers can know more about the subject matter they teach, think and behave appropriately in the classroom and have much more positive attitudes toward their students.

-Teachers who have spent more years of teaching, usually, feel self-assured in their skill to use instructional and assessment tools.
-These teachers are able to reach even the most difficult-to-reach students in their classrooms.
-They also have greater confidence in their capability to control the class and prevent incidence that might make the teaching and learning process difficult.
+Teachers who have spent more years teaching usually feel self-assured in their skill to use instructional and assessment tools.
+These teachers can reach even the most difficult-to-reach students in their classrooms.
+They also have greater confidence in their ability to control the class and prevent incidents that might make the teaching and learning process difficult.
 Their experience makes them much more patient and tolerant than their counterpart with few years of experience (Wolters & Daugherty, 2007).
 Novice teachers progressively gain and develop teaching and classroom management skills needed to make them effective teachers.
 They spend time learning themselves – trying to understand fully the job they have entered.
 The teachers who have spent more years teaching have gained a rich store of knowledge the fewer experienced teachers will be trying to build.
-Teachers’ sense of effectiveness is generally associated with good attitudes, behaviors and interactions with their students.
+Teachers’ sense of effectiveness is generally associated with good attitudes, behaviors, and student interactions.
 This is something the experienced teacher has already acquired.
-These explain why more experienced teachers are usually more effective teachers than the novices.
+These explain why more experienced teachers are usually more effective than novices.